bulentsoykan/bulentsoykan.github.io/_pages/about.md

 My overall goal is to advance research in computational algorithms to change the world for the better.
 In general, my research interests include, but not limited to:

 Operations research & systems analysis, data analytics, machine learning, reinforcement learning, sequential decision-making, simulation modeling, agent-based modeling, simulation-based optimization, metaheuristics, experimental design & analysis, systems engineering, engineering management, transportation & logistics, combat modeling, wargaming, command & control.

+## ✨ About me ✨

+- 🔭 I’m currently working on to solve large-scale scheduling problems with optimization (MIP), simulation and machine learning (reinforcement learning).
+- 🌱 I’m currently learning reinforcement learning to solve sequential decision making problems.
+- 👯 I’m looking to collaborate on optimization (MIP), simulation and machine learning (reinforcement learning) projects.
+- 💬 Ask me about optimization (MIP), simulation and experimantal design.
+- 📫 How to reach me: soykanb@gmail.com
+- 😄 Pronouns: He/him
+- ⚡ Fun fact: I know it is not true but I truly feel like I'm still twenty years old.